tldr-pages/tldr/pages/common/mp3info.md

 `mp3info -n {{track_number}} {{path/to/file.mp3}}`

-- Print list of numbers for all music genres:
+- Print a list of valid genres and their numeric codes:

 `mp3info -G`